jasonpvp/apotomo-datatable/README.md

   $.extend(@options[:widget].to_json,client_side_options) constitutes the arguments passed to the datatable initialization function.
   See http://datatables.net/usage/options for options.
 As such, any option specified in the jquery datatables API may be set in this sub hash
+  Note: Server-side processing is not yet supported

+  By default, :id, :created_at and :updated_at columns are excluded from display.
+  Pass the [:template][:excluded_columns] option to exclude more Pass the [:template][:included_columns] option to include excluded columns

 ## Current Status

-  The above examples will load a functional datatable, with sorting and global filtering working when plugin[bServerSide]!=true
-  Basic tests for loading and sorting are implemented.
+  The above examples will load a functional datatable, with sorting and global filtering working Basic tests for loading and sorting are implemented.
 Sorting tests fail when plugin[bServerSide]=true since that is not implemented yet
   Template for column-based filters started, but not yet complete or functional